 ac.
-Recently issued accounting pronouncements - not yet adopted:
+Recently issued and adopted accounting pronouncement:

-In March 2020, the FASB issued Update ASU 2020-04 'Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting' which provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions affected by the reference rate reform.
+In March 2020, the Financial Accounting Standards Board ("FASB") issued Update ASU 2020-04 'Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting' which provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions affected by the reference rate reform.
 The amendments apply only to contracts and transactions that reference LIBOR or another reference rate expected to be discontinued as part of the reform.
 This ASU applies only to contracts or transactions entered into or evaluated before December 31, 2022.
-The Company continues to monitor what impact the discontinuance of LIBOR or another reference rate will have on the Company's contracts and other transactions.
+The adoption of this ASU had an immaterial impact on the Company's consolidated financial statements.